OpenLiberty/space-rover-mission/documentation/setup.md

 ![Connectors](../images/game-board/gb-connectors.png)

-3. After the connectors are linked, push the connected section into either of the board holes that the connectors come out of.
+3. After the connectors are linked, push the connected section into either of the board holes that the connectors come out of (refer to video below).

 https://user-images.githubusercontent.com/31871360/162499249-462154af-2683-4a08-87a7-d8d280783a10.MOV

-4. Using the metal clamps, fasten the board together at the ends of each of the board's perpendicular intersections.
+4. Using the metal clamps, fasten the board together at the ends of each of the board's perpendicular intersections (refer to video below).

 https://user-images.githubusercontent.com/31871360/162499288-a1d28717-2cb4-4a22-a028-11e9f76ccde3.MOV